astyles97/TKinter_Password_Manager/README.md

 A simple introduction to encryption while making a GUI using the TKinter module in Python.

 The "hash" is generated from random selection of character within a list of a preset length.
+It will create a JSON of your passwords within a file named "receipts".